Somerville, Massachusetts: Education

-The School Committee has seven independently elected officials as well as the Mayor and the President of the Board of Aldermen.
-The budget is approved by both the School Committee and the Board of Aldermen.
-The Chair is Adam Sweeting from Ward 3 and the Vice-Chair is Carrie Normand from Ward 7.
+The School Committee has seven independently elected officials as well as the Mayor and the President of the City Council.
+The budget is approved by both the School Committee and the City Council.
+The Chair is Dr. Emily Ackman from Ward 1 and the Vice Chair is Leiran Biton from Ward 7.

-Also included in the school district is the Somerville Center for Adult Learning Experiences.
-The former Powder House Community School (which closed due to low enrollment in 2004) is being considered for redevelopment, either as a consolidated location for city offices if funding is obtained under the American Recovery and Reinvestment Act of 2009 or as some other type of development.
+Also included in the school district is the Somerville Center for Adult Learning Experiences (SCALE).
 Though formally listed as being located in Medford, Tufts University is also located in Somerville.
 The Somerville–Medford line runs through the Tufts campus, splitting the university's Tisch Library.
 The school employs many local residents and has many community service projects that benefit the city, especially those run through the Leonard Carmichael Society and the Jonathan M. Tisch College of Citizenship and Public Service.

 Somerville Public Schools

 Somerville Public Schools (SPS) operates ten schools from pre-kindergarten to secondary schools.
 The majority of the schools in Somerville (with the exception of Somerville High School, Benjamin G. Brown School, Capuano Early Childhood Center, and Next Wave/Full Circle) are schools that go from kindergarten through 8th grade.
-There are 4,691 students enrolled in Somerville Public Schools.
+As of the 2025-2026 school year, there were 4,876 students enrolled in Somerville Public Schools.